nyasu3w/mrubyc-m5/README.md

 ### build
+If you try this with VisualStudio Code, just do "PlatformIO: Build" command or hit check mark on the bottom status line of vscode.

 Confirm the board setting in `platformio.ini`.
 You might want to change default_envs variable.

-The board can be selected by the command line option `-e <envname>` for pio command.
+If you using CLI of Platform IO, the board can be selected by the command line option `-e <envname>` for pio command.

-> pio run
+> pio run -e `your-board-name-in-platformio.ini`

 Simple.
 Thank you, PlatformIO.

+Perhaps `pio` command name is an alias of `platformio.exe` on Windows.

 In the case of manual mrbc activation above, run the mrbc command before `pio run`.

 You can upload the built firmware by

-> pio run --target=upload
+> pio run --target=upload -e `your-board-name-in-platformio.ini`

 If you are using PlatformIO on VSCode,you can build and upload from the bottom line of VSCode.